emmajanedrews/base-template/_posts/2018-01-17-the-numbers-dont-liea-shift-may-be-happening-soon-in-our-market.md

 The October 2017 numbers are in from our Baltimore metro market.
 How do they compare with the numbers from October 2016?
 What do they mean moving forward?

-**The median sale price rose 2.8% to $260,000.**&nbsp;That’s the highest October price level in more than 10 years.
+**The median sale price rose 2.8% to $260,000.** That’s the highest October price level in more than 10 years.
 The total sales volume across the Baltimore metro area rose 0.5%.
 The number of closed sales rose 1.2%, which marked the highest number of sales in the month of October in the last decade.

 New contract activity rose 7.3%.
 Compared to September 2017, it rose 6.2%.
-For new contract activity, this was also the highest level for the month of October in a decade, and it means that&nbsp;**more buyers are qualified, writing contracts, and getting their contracts accepted.**&nbsp;This level could continue to go up since that’s where it’s trending.
+For new contract activity, this was also the highest level for the month of October in a decade, and it means that **more buyers are qualified, writing contracts, and getting their contracts accepted.** This level could continue to go up since that’s where it’s trending.

 New listings rose 8.1% compared to last year, but they declined 2.1% compared to September 2017.
 All active listings declined by 11.3%, which marked the 26th consecutive month of declining year-over-year inventory levels and the lowest October level in a decade.